Morwenn/cpp-sort/docs/Measures-of-disorder.md

 ### `max_for_size`

-All measures of presortedness in the library have the following `static` member function:
+All measures of disorder in the library have the following `static` member function:

 ```cpp
 template<typename Integer>